mehulagg/gitlab_test/doc/administration/audit_events.md

 Impersonation is where an administrator uses credentials to perform an action as a different user.

+You'll find impersonation data with other [instance events](#instance-events-premium-only).

 ### Group events **(STARTER)**

 NOTE: **Note:**